Primis1/Obsidian-Vault/back-end/Communications/Http and Comm/Http & Https.md

 		3. HTTP version
 	2. Host Header - domain name of the server and optionally host number(field required since HTTP/1.1)
 	3. Blank line - \\n indicates the end of header section
-	4. Message body - its main purpose, but not required for request to exist
+	4. Body - its main purpose, but not required for request to exist
 3. Custom headers:
 	1. User-agent - client information (what kind of browser or OS used)
 	2. Accept - type of content client can process